-Now, let’s get to it and look at the 12 biggest trends in the year 2020 in the Chinese ecommerce environment:
+Now, let’s get to it and look at 2020’s biggest trends in the Chinese ecommerce environment:

 - Cross-border ecommerce

-- This booming sector is projected to reach a volume of 164 billion USD in 2020, almost double compared to the previous year.
+- This booming sector will supposedly reach a volume of 164 billion USD in 2020, almost double compared to the previous year.

 - Moreover, Alibaba’s acquisition of Kaola in September 2019 will lead to a consolidation in this segment.
-Kaola will be integrated into Tmall, stealing market share from competitor JD.com.
+Kaola will become a part of Tmall, stealing market share from competitor JD.com.

 - Foreign brands can cooperate with these platforms depending on their business model to sell their services.
 More about the CBEC trade in China here.